 When filing corporate documents, you might think that the signature would be a rather simple requirement.
 An officer, manager or other official representative signs in the appropriate place and you’re done.
-But there are a number of complexities that make the signature a common cause of rejection.
-Today, let’s look at the different ways documents can be signed, how the signer is identified and how these can affect the acceptability of the document by the filing office.

-Types of Signatures
+What Types of Signatures Are Accepted?

 - South Dakota

 In addition to the above states, there may be some filings in other states where an original will still be required.
 A form that requires a notarized signature, for example, may be required to be submitted using an original signature and notarization.

 Most states now accept a scanned or faxed copy of a signed document.
 But it’s important to avoid re-faxing or re-scanning the document multiple times as it can affect the legibility of the document, which may cause the document to get rejected.

 A conformed signature is a typewritten signature indicating that the original version of the document has been signed by the appropriate party and is maintained with the records of the company.
 It must also follow a specific format, as demonstrated in the conformed signature example below.

 /s/ Name of Person who signed the original

 The following states allow conformed signatures, with some exceptions: